Grammarly is a well-known grammar checker that helps you correct grammatical errors and spelling mistakes.

 There’s a huge difference between Grammarly’s free plan and Grammarly Premium.
 While the Premium service is stuffed with useful features, the free version is, understandably, a lot simpler.

-Using Grammarly’s browser extension, you can bring their critical grammar and spelling system into your email messages, Facebook statuses, tweets, and more!
+Using Grammarly’s Chrome browser extension, you can bring their critical grammar and spelling system into your email messages, Facebook statuses, tweets, and more!
+For a social media writer, that’s what you need.
 If you’re not creating long drawn out reports, or any kind of professional writing, you could get away with this simplistic no-cost option.

 But if you’re writing for school or your job, then the features of Grammarly Premium start to look awfully enticing.